-- Pick up or deliver items, parcels, work to other areas of the Academy. - Pick up or deliver students to pastoral/any other staff who are teaching. - Pick up or escort students to meetings. - Pick up or escort parents/carers to meetings. - Run errands for colleagues. - Pick up or deliver parcels, letters etc.
+- Pick up or deliver items, parcels, lunches, work to other areas of the Academy. - Pick up or escort students to staff who are teaching. - Administer first aid or make judgements about first aid issues.
+Rather, On Call should escort student (where possible) to the nearest available first aider who will deal with the issue. - Pick up or escort students to a colleague who is able to collect the student themselves. - Pick up or escort parents/carers to meetings, unless this is not possible for person hosting meeting. - Run errands for colleagues.